Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Pain in the muscles;

-Later, vascular disorders come to the fore, their nature and severity depend on the location and degree of damage to the artery.
-More than half of the patients suffer from visual impairment.
+Later, vascular disorders come to the fore; their nature and severity depend on the location and degree of damage to the artery.
+More than half of patients suffer from vision impairment.
 Patients note:

 Headache of varying intensity, often sudden, in various areas (temporal, frontal, parietal, less often - occipital);

-Hyperesthesia (increased sensitivity) of the scalp, making it difficult to comb, wearing a headdress;
+Hyperesthesia (increased sensitivity) of the scalp, making it difficult to comb or wear a hat;

-Transient pain and numbness in the tongue and lower jaw, which are aggravated by talking and chewing;
+Transient pain and numbness in the tongue and lower jaw, which intensifies when talking and chewing;

-Visual impairment (decrease in acuity, diplopia (ghost image), blindness);
+Visual impairment (decreased visual acuity, diplopia (double image), blindness);

 Neurological, mental disorders.

-With the involvement of the aorta, coronary, renal, mesenteric arteries in the pathological process, which happens with severe untreated variants of the disease, aneurysm, angina pectoris and heart attack may develop, as well as impaired blood supply and function of the kidneys and intestines.
+When the aorta, coronary, renal, and mesenteric arteries are involved in the pathological process, which happens in severe untreated variants of the disease, the development of aneurysm, angina pectoris and heart attack, impaired blood supply and kidney and intestinal function are possible.

 Diagnostics

-The diagnosis of arteritis can be made by histological examination section of the superficial temporal artery obtained by biopsy.
-Sample collection is performed under local anesthesia and is not difficult.
-The detection of granulomatous inflammation of the vascular wall with the presence of giant cells is an indisputable proof of this pathology.
+The diagnosis of arteritis can be established by performing histological examination section of the superficial temporal artery obtained by biopsy.
+The sample collection is carried out under local anesthesia and is not difficult.
+The detection of granulomatous inflammation of the vascular wall with the presence of giant cells is indisputable evidence of this pathology.

-But histologists manage to identify typical changes only in half of the cases.
-The fragmentary nature of the lesion does not always allow a successful selection of a segment for biopsy.
-However, a negative result does not mean the absence of the disease at all, since the main criterion for diagnosing Horton's disease is the totality of clinical manifestations.
+But histologists are able to identify typical changes only in half of the cases.
+The fragmentary nature of the lesion does not always allow for successful selection of the segment for biopsy.
+However, a negative result does not mean the absence of the disease, since the main criterion for diagnosing Horton’s disease is the totality of clinical manifestations.

-Criteria for recognizing temporal arteritis have been formulated and generally recognized.
-The diagnosis is reliable when there are three or more of the following factors:
+Criteria have been formulated and generally accepted to recognize temporal arteritis.
+The diagnosis is reliable if three or more of the following factors are present:

 Age over 50 years;